Chicago Digital Media Production Fund - FAQ & Helpful Tips

 1. I don’t live in Cook County but would like to apply.
 Can I?

 No, the Fund is only open to Chicago and Cook County residents.
-However, you could find a producing partner who does live in Cook County and have them apply and serve as the Project Producer or Director.
+However, you could partner with a producer who does live in Cook County.
+That individual would have to apply and serve as the Project Producer or Director with creative control of the project.

 2. I have more than one idea in mind for a project.
 Can I submit more than one application?